Bylaws

 Subsection Three: Staff

-Staff may be hired by the Administration, subject to budgetary limits imposed by the Assembly.
+Staff may be hired by the Administration, subject to budgetary limits imposed by the Organizing Committee.
 If a staff member will work underneath a director, that director shall interview and recommend the hire to the Executive Director, who will approve or disapprove of the hire.
 If the staff member is to work directly underneath the Executive Director, the Executive Director shall interview and recommend the hire to the Organizing Committee, who will approve or disapprove of the hire by majority vote.
+The same procedure shall apply for volunteer staff, but without limitation by the budget.

 SECTION FOUR: REMOVAL